Having visited Busch Gardens a number of times over a number of years, I can assure you it's worth a trip, especially during the holidays!

 The rides are consistent with the theme of the country where they are located.
 There is a log flume, “Le Scoot”, in New France.
 Germany has “Alpengeist”.
-Italy has “Apollo’s Charriot”.
-Scotland has the “Lock Ness Monster”.
+Italy has “Apollo’s Chariot”.
+Scotland has the “Loch Ness Monster”.
 As with most theme parks, the rides change, though the country theme is unlikely to change.

-Busch Gardens is owned by the Anheuser-Busch beer company.
+Busch Gardens used to be owned by owned by the Anheuser-Busch beer company.
 They have a brewery next to the park.
 It's currently owned by SeaWorld Parks & Entertainment, Inc. even though it retains the Busch Gardens name.
-The Anheuser-Busch souvenirs are available in the park.
-The park also has live animals exhibits including the Budweiser Clydesdales.
+The Anheuser-Busch souvenirs have been replaced by SeaWorld souvenirs.
+The park also has live animal exhibits including the Budweiser Clydesdales.
 In the Anheuser-Busch days there was a monorail that took guests to the adjacent brewery.

 There are three ways to get around the park; walking, train, and tramway.
 The train is the quickest way to get from one section to another.
 The tramway goes from Scotland to Germany to France and back to Scotland.
 The tram is a good way to get a bird’s eye view of the park but usually not a good way to get from one section to another.
 There is usually a long line, so it’s a fun way to get around if you’re not in a hurry to get someplace.